pupil-labs/pupil-docs/alpha-lab/gaze-contingency-assistive/index.md

 Imagine a world where transformative assistive solutions enable you to browse the internet with a mere glance or write an email using only your eyes.
 This is not science fiction; it is the realm of gaze-contingent technology.
 :::

-## Hacking the eyes with gaze contingency
+## Hacking the Eyes With Gaze Contingency

 'Gaze contingency' refers to a type of human–computer interaction where interfaces or display systems adjust their content based on the user's gaze.
 It's commonly used for assistive applications as it enables people to interact with a computer or device using their eyes instead of a mouse or keyboard, like in the video above.
 This is particularly valuable for individuals with physical disabilities and offers new opportunities for communication, education, and overall digital empowerment.

-## Limitations and current prospects
+## Limitations and Current Prospects

 Gaze-contingent assistive technologies have become much easier to use recently thanks to advancements in the field of eye tracking.
 Traditional assistive systems require frequent calibration, which can be problematic in practice, as highlighted in the story of [Gary Godfrey](https://pupil-labs.com/blog/community/cycling-for-als/).
 Modern calibration-free approaches like [Neon](https://pupil-labs.com/products/neon/) overcome this issue and provide a more robust and user-friendly input modality for producing gaze data.

 We have prepared a guide to aid you in creating your very own gaze-contingent assistive applications using [Neon](https://pupil-labs.com/products/neon/).

-## How to use a head-mounted eye tracker for screen-based interaction
+## How To Use a Head-Mounted Eye Tracker for Screen-Based Interaction

-**Mapping gaze to screen**
+**Mapping Gaze To Screen**

 Neon is a wearable eye tracker that provides gaze data in scene camera coordinates, i.e., relative to its forward-facing camera.
 We therefore need to transform gaze from _scene-camera_ to _screen-based_ coordinates in real time, such that